 From 1822 to 1837, the Lodge met on Wednesday afternoons.
 From 1837 till 1964 Rising Sun was a “Moon Lodge” meeting on the Wednesday night closest to the full moon; the practical Yankees knowing that they and their horses could navigate home by the light of the Full Moon.

 Rising Sun has participated in many cornerstone laying and dedications in Nashua.
 These include the Olive Street Church in Nashua Village, the Main Street Methodist Episcopal Church, the old Nashua Court House, the current Masonic Temple, and the General John Stark monument in Manchester Rising Sun remains active in community affairs.
 Among its charitable work, it helps in supporting the Tolles Street Mission and the Nashua Children’s Home.
-It promotes literacy in the elementary schools through the “Bikes for Books” program.
 The lodge cleans a two-mile section of Route 102 by Alvirne High School in Hudson.
-It has also marched in the Memorial Day and Veterans Day parades.
+It has also marched in many Memorial Day and Veterans Day parades.